What you need to know about FINTRAC

 I received an email but I no longer use payroll or payments?

-You have received this email because our records indicate that you have signed up for Payments and/or Payroll and your account is still active even if you have not used it recently.
-If you want to continue having the ability to use this service, you will need to provide this information.
+You received this email because our records show that you have signed up for Payments and/or Payroll and your account is still active even if you have not used these recently.
+If you want to continue having the ability to use these services, you need to provide this information.

 What will happen if I don’t provide the requested information?

-In order to comply with updated regulations from the Financial Transactions and Reports Analysis Centre of Canada, we need you to submit additional business information through QuickBooks by June 9, 2025 to continue processing payments and payroll.
+In order to follow the updated regulations from the Financial Transactions and Reports Analysis Centre of Canada, we need you to send additional business information through QuickBooks by June 9, 2025 to continue processing payments and payroll.

 If you miss the deadline, these money movement services will be suspended.